Rosa Regàs: Biography

 In 1991 she published Memoria de Almator, her first novel, which tells of a woman who is overprotected by her father, her husband and her lover, and ends up taking control of her own life.
 In 1994 she won the Premio Nadal award for her novel Azul, a story about love and the ocean which opened the door to the general public for Regàs.
 Azul was followed by Viaje a la luz del Cham (1995), a narrative about her time in Syria, and Luna Lunera (1999), an autobiographical novel set in Barcelona during the post-war times, for which she won the Ciutat de Barcelona Narrative Award.

 In 2001 Regàs won the 50th edition of the Premio Planeta award with her novel of intrigue La Canción de Dorotea, which narrates the discoveries of a molecular biology professor at a country house she inherited from her father.
-Since then she has published several works, including Diario de una abuela de verano, which was made into a television series of the same title.
+Later she published several works, including Diario de una abuela de verano, which was made into a television series of the same title.

-Since the early nineties Regàs has been regularly collaborating in newspapers and magazines through her articles, and also carries out significant work as a lecturer and activist in human rights solidarity and defence movements.
+From the early 1990s, Regàs regularly collaborated in newspapers and magazines through her articles, and also carried out significant work as a lecturer and activist in human rights solidarity and defence movements.

-Apart from her literary activity, Regàs has also been director of the Ateneo Americano in the Casa de América in Madrid (1994–1998) as well as director general of the Spanish National Library (2004–2007).
+Apart from her literary activity, Regàs was also a director of the Ateneo Americano in the Casa de América in Madrid (1994–1998), as well as director general of the Spanish National Library (2004–2007).

+Regàs died on 17 July 2024, at the age of 90.